September 14th

 • Offering key takeaways and a forward-looking perspective to how we must empower food safety and quality leadership

-• Charing the course ahead for FSQ leaders in an evolving landscape
+• Charting the course ahead for FSQ leaders in an evolving landscape

 • Staying ahead of the curve when it comes to food regulation requires vision and strategy.
 Are we thinking big enough?